QuyLe-Minh/Unbeatable-Tictactoe/README.md

 # Unbeatable Tictactoe
-Tictactoe using alpha-beta pruning + minimax algorithm
+Tictactoe using alpha-beta pruning + minimax algorithm with GUI